Faculty

 Shauna Seliy

-Shauna Seliy, artist in residence in Northwestern’s English department, is the author of the novel When We Get There, published in the UK under the title The Trials and Tribulations of Lucas Lessar.
-Her work has appeared in Other VoicesMeridian, the New Orleans Review and the Alaska Quarterly Review.
-Seliy has received fellowships from Yaddo and the MacDowell Colony and the Mary Roberts Rinehart National Award for emerging writers.
-Her MFA is from the University of Massachusetts Amherst.
+Shauna Seliy is the author of the novel When We Get There, published in the UK under the title The Trials and Tribulations of Lucas Lessar.
+Her work has appeared in The New York Times, The Kenyon Review, Jubilat, Other Voices, and elsewhere.
+She has received fellowships from Yaddo and the MacDowell Colony.
+Her MFA is from the University of Massachusetts, Amherst.

 Megan Stielstra